![]() |

 the Green and White papers on South African telecommunications policy.

-Communication and Democratic Reform in South Africa
+This resulted in the publication of Communication and Democratic Reform in South Africa

 (Cambridge University Press, 2001), a study of the transition from apartheid to democracy through